 Bart is a tyrant who tries to enrage Homer at every chance.
 He’s not content with petty misbehavior at home, Bart seeks trouble everywhere.

-Tweety Bird first appeared on the screen in 1942’s Warner Brothers animated film “A Tale of Two Kitties,” however, only five years after did Sylvester join Tweety Bird.
+Tweety Bird is one of the most popular yellow cartoon characters who first appeared on the screen in 1942’s Warner Brothers animated film “A Tale of Two Kitties,” however, only five years after did Sylvester join Tweety Bird.
 Since then, Tweety Bird and Sylvester have been iconic duos.

 The Oscar-winning film “Tweety Pie” set the benchmark for what would become an endless effort by Sylvester to devour Tweety Bird.
 Bird invariably manages to escape.